makrai/notes/levelt99-spreading-BBS.md

   * retrieving the lemma `escort` will make available that this is a transitive verb [node V t (x, y)] with two argument positions (x and y),
 * Many lemmas have so-called diacritic parameters that have to be set
-  * e.g. features for number, person, tense, and mood (see Fig. 2)
+  * eg features for number, person, tense, and mood (see Fig. 2)
   * values of these features will in part derive from the
     * conceptual representation
       * tense: the relevant temporal properties of the state of affairs being